MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/manage-auth-key.md

 ---
-title: "Manage the authentication key used by Power Apps portals to connect to Microsoft Dataverse environment. | MicrosoftDocs"
+title: Manage portal authentication key
-description: "Learn how to manage the authentication key used by Power Apps portals to connect to Microsoft Dataverse environment, check the key details, notifications and troubleshoot a failed renew attempt."
+description: Learn how to manage the authentication key used by Power Apps portals to connect to Microsoft Dataverse environment, check the key details, notifications and troubleshoot a failed renew attempt.
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual